-Recently I encountered 2 critical issues and wordpress site health fixes issues I wanted to share with you.
+Recently I encountered 2 critical issues and WordPress site health fixes issues I wanted to share with you.
 These critical issues are caused by the server.
-You can check your wordpress site health status by going to the Site Health Status on the dashboard or by Tools > Site Health.
-This will tell you exactly what issues or recommendations are needed.
+You can check your WordPress site health status by going to the Site Health Status on the dashboard or by Tools > Site Health – giving the recommendations needed.

 1. Rest API (Representational State Transfer)

-REST is basically a set of rules for communication between a client and server.
-The error in this instance was reporting cURL error 28 Connection timed out which means the curl could not send a receive an http request back from the server.
+One of the primary critical WordPress site health fixes was the REST API.
+This is basically a set of rules for communication between a client and server.
+The error in this instance was reporting cURL error 28 Connection timed out which means the curl could not send a receive an HTTP request back from the server.